Istvan Teplan: Career

 He served as the Director General of the Government Center for Public Administration in Hungary which trains public servants for the Hungarian public sector and the European Union.

 He was a board member of the European Institute of Public Administration, and member of the Scientific Committee of the European Senior Civil Servant project, to train the next generation of public sector leaders for the European Union.

-Teplan is the chief advisor of the State Minister for Environment of Hungary.
-During the Hungarian Presidency of the European Union (January 1 to June 30, 2011) he was the Chair of the EU Council Working Party on International Environmental Issues dealing with Global and Horizontal affairs.
-He played a key role in Hungary’s preparation for the UN Conference on Sustainable Development (UNCSD-2012).
+Teplan was the chief advisor of the State Minister for Environment of Hungary.
+During the Hungarian Presidency of the European Union (January 1 to June 30, 2011) he was the Chair of the Council Working Party on International Environmental Issues dealing with Global and Horizontal affairs.
+He played a key role in Hungary's preparation for the UN Conference on Sustainable Development (UNCSD-2012).
 He was the founding Director General of the Hungarian National Institute for Environment.
 He was appointed Ministerial Envoy for the Budapest Water Summit, to be held in October 2013 in Budapest under the aegis of the UN.
-He is a member of the management board of the European Environment Agency (EEA) in Copenhagen.
+He was a member of the Management Board of the European Environment Agency (EEA) in Copenhagen.

 He became a board member of the Regional Environmental Center for Central and Eastern Europe in 2009.